The Top 20 Japanese Restaurants in Singapore

 Total Scores

-Fat Cow has different menu options including lunch, a la carte, dinner, desserts, and even sakes.
+Fat Cow offers different menu options, including a lunch set, a la carte meals, dinner course, desserts, and fine sakes.

 Obviously, this is a Japanese fine dining restaurant, so we can’t recommend it if you’re searching for a quick dining spot for a lunch break.
 With its menu and price, it’s more appropriate for romantic dates and special occasions.